Composting with a Green Solar Cone Digester

 I love my green solar cone digester.
 This system is almost maintenance-free.
 It is rodent-free.
 There is no need to chop food, layer, turn, or water it like with a compost pile.
 Its a great addition to a home or school already composting with worms or maintaining a compost pile.
 Its also excellent for homeowners looking to cut down on the household waste they send to their landfill.

 For more information, go to Solarcone.net or google ‘green cone composter’.
 I also saw several municipalities offer this product to their residents at greatly reduced rates as part of a recycling program.
-If you are interested, contact your city and ask them to look into this program.
+If you are interested, contact your city and ask them to look into offering a solar cone.